 If you’re done with “yo-yo” dieting, (which increases your risk for high blood pressure, high cholesterol, gallbladder disease, depression), and are willing to commit to some lifestyle changes, then increased health can be yours.

 Move your body a little every day

 Every body is different, and while aerobic exercise may be right for your best friend, it may not be the best type of exercise for you.
 Try a variety to see what works best, and more importantly, what FEELS best.
 The key is to move and use your muscles every day.
 Why?
 Muscle is more metabolically active than fat; it burns 3-5x more calories at rest.
-As you see an increase in muscle, you’ll probably feel an increase in health.
+As you see an increase in muscle, you’ll probably feel an increase in energy.

 Take time out